Achilles Heels for AGI/ASI via Decision Theoretic Adversaries: Survey of Achilles Heels

 Regardless of whether she uses CDT or EDT, Beauty will associate the first bet with a positive expected value and will take it accordingly.
 When considering the second bet though, if she uses CDT, she will reason that because she is in a room that is either black or white, the chance that the second coin flipped \texttt{opposite} is $2/3$.
 From a causal perspective, a $2/3$ chance of winning $\$9$ and a $1/3$ chance of losing $\$24$ still has an expected value of $\$-2$, and she will not take the bet.
 But suppose that the uses EDT instead.
 As with CDT, she would also consider the chance that Coin 2 flipped \texttt{Opposite} to be 2/3 if she finds herself in a black or white room.
 But this time she will note that how she acts in a white or black room on one day will be the same as how she would act in a white or black room on another.
 Given this, Beauty would reason that taking the bet has a $2/3$ chance of winning her $\$18$ and a $1/3$ chance of losing her $\$24$, and she would take it accordingly.
 Surely enough though, this is a Dutch Book because she will lose $\$2$ regardless of whether coin 2 flips \texttt{Grey} ($22-24$) or \texttt{Opposite} ($-20+9+9$). \\

-\textbf{Developing Thirder versus Halfer Approaches:} While conditions for when an agent will develop a form of EDT or CDT with respect to a certain class of situations are discussed in Section \ref{ecdt}, it remains to be shown how an agent can learn to develop a halfer or thirder position.
+\textbf{Developing Thirder versus Halfer Approaches:} Conditions for when an agent will develop a form of EDT or CDT with respect to a certain class of situations are discussed in Section \ref{ecdt}.
+But how can an agent learn to develop a halfer or thirder position.
 Concerning this question, \cite{bostrom2013anthropic} introduces two contrasting assumptions which will cause an agent to adopt halfer versus thirder odds. \begin{quote} \emph{Self Sampling Assumption (SSA)}: An agent should reason as if it were randomly selected from all observer moments in its reference class which \emph{exist}.

 \emph{Self Indication Assumption (SIA)}: An agent should reason as if it were randomly selected from all observer moments in its reference class which \emph{possibly could have existed}. \end{quote} Suppose that Sleeping Beauty uses the SSA.
 Upon waking up, she will reason that with one half probability, she is in a universe in which one observer moment of her exists, and with one half probability, she is in a universe in which two observer moments of her exist.
 Accordingly, she would ascribe a one half probability to the event \texttt{Heads\&Monday} and a one fourth probability to each of \texttt{Tails\&Monday} and \texttt{Tails\&Tuesday}.
 These are halfer odds.
 Contrastingly, suppose that she uses the SIA.
 Upon waking up, she will reason that she has an equal probability of being any of the three possible observers and would place a one third probability to each of \texttt{Heads\&Monday}, \texttt{Tails\&Monday}, and \texttt{Tails\&Tuesday}.
 These are thirder odds.
 Just as with anthropic simulational beliefs, the SSA or the SIA could be promoted via pedagogy.
 For example, pedagogically presenting to a system Sleeping Beauty problems in which Beauty were rewarded based on whether or not she guessed correctly in situations that would reward her for being correct per experiment versus per observer-moment could promote SSA or SIA reasoning respectively.